ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part3_finetuning_llms.md

-# [Week 3] Fine Tuning LLMs
+# [Part 3] Fine Tuning LLMs

-## ETMI5: Explain to Me in 5

-In this section, we will go over the Fine-Tuning domain adaptation method for LLMs.
+## TL;DR

 Fine-tuning involves further training pre-trained models for specific tasks or domains, adapting them to new data distributions, and enhancing efficiency by leveraging pre-existing knowledge.
 It is crucial for tasks where generic models may not excel.

 Two main types of fine-tuning include unsupervised (updating models without modifying behavior) and supervised (updating models with labeled data).
 We emphasize on the popular supervised method-Instruction fine-tuning which augments input-output examples with explicit instructions for better generalization.

 We’ll dig deeper into Reinforcement Learning from Human Feedback (RLHF) which incorporates human feedback for model fine-tuning and Direct Preference Optimization (DPO) that directly optimizes models based on user preferences.
 We provide an overview of Parameter-Efficient Fine-Tuning (PEFT) approaches as well where selective updates are made to model parameters, addressing computational challenges, memory efficiency, and allowing versatility across modalities.

 ## Introduction